xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \= {#cmdeq}

-<p>This command writes an equal sign (<span class="doxyComputerOutput">=</span>) to the output.
-This character sequence has to be escaped in some cases, because it is used in Markdown header processing.</p>
+This command writes an equal sign (<span class="doxyComputerOutput">=</span>) to the output.
+This character sequence has to be escaped in some cases, because it is used in Markdown header processing.

 <hr/>